Research at the NRL for Campylobacter

 - Development, validation and standardisation of new molecular methods for the detection and genotyping of Campylobacter spp.

-- Surveillance of the distribution and spread of antibiotic-resistant Campylobacter isolates as well as characterisation of resistance determinants on the molecular level.
+- Surveillance of the distribution and spread of antibiotic-resistant Campylobacter isolates as well as characterisation of resistance determinants at the molecular level